 While a little humidity can be a good thing—especially for your skin!—having too much in your space can cause issues with your home and your health.
-When moisture builds up in your home, it can cause damage, making paint chip on your walls and causing rot.
-It can also make your bed and furniture feel moist, damage electronics, and ruin your wood furniture.
+When moisture builds up in your home, it can cause cosmetic and structural damage, making paint chip on your walls and causing rot.
+It can also make your bed and furniture feel moist, damage your electronics, and ruin your wood furniture.
 Worst of all, high humidity levels in your home also creates the perfect environment for mold and mildew to grow, which can cause damage to your walls, carpets, books, clothes, and—most importantly—your health.

 If you’re looking for even more reasons to control the humidity in a room, Dr. Parikh warns that the worst side effects of too much humidity in the home fall under a person’s general health and well-being.
 While high humidity levels in your home can result in costly repairs, damage to your health and well-being can be much harder to fix than peeling paint.
 According to Dr. Parikh, it can be especially dangerous for those with allergies or asthma.

 "For allergy and asthma sufferers, humidity can predispose someone to having increased dust mites and mold, which are both triggers for asthma attacks and allergic reactions," she says.

-Dr. Parikh says mold growth in your home can also cause a dangerous lung reaction called hypersensitivity pneumonitis in some susceptible people, which causes inflammation in the lung tissue and can make breathing difficult, as well as cause permanent lung scarring.
-"Also, if you're immune compromised with cancer or an immune deficiency, you can get a mold infection," she says.
-“That can be life threatening if it enters your blood or lungs."
+Additionally, she points out that mold growth in your home can also cause a dangerous lung reaction called hypersensitivity pneumonitis in some susceptible people, which causes inflammation in the lung tissue and can make breathing difficult, as well as cause permanent lung scarring.
+"Also, if you're immune compromised with cancer or an immune deficiency, you can get a mold infection," she warns.
+"That can be life-threatening if it enters your blood or lungs."

-To avoid the cost of buying a dehumidifier—which can be well over $200—first try out one of these natural methods below.
+To avoid the cost of buying a dehumidifier—which can be well over $200—first, try out one of these natural methods below.

-1. Open windows and doors
+1. Open Windows and Doors

 One of the easiest ways to dehumidify a room is to open up the windows, says the National Asthma Council.
 Doing so lets in fresh air, improving the air circulation in the room and—when you keep your inside doors open—within your home.

-2. Get humidity-lowering houseplants
+2. Get Humidity-Lowering Houseplants

-3. Take cooler showers
+3. Take Cooler Showers

-5. Grab the baking soda
+5. Grab the Baking Soda